 - An annual flu vaccine is the best way to fight the flu.
-The Health Department recommends getting vaccinated as soon as vaccine becomes available in the fall.
+The Health Department recommends getting vaccinated as soon as the vaccine becomes available in the fall.
 Use the Flu Vaccine Finder on this page to locate a vaccination center near you.

-- CDC recommends that everyone 6 months and older get vaccinated against the flu every year, especially people who are at high risk.
+- The Centers for Disease Control and Prevention (CDC) recommend that everyone 6 months and older get vaccinated against the flu every year, especially people who are at high risk.

 - Flu vaccine is safe and effective.

 - Flu vaccine cannot cause the flu.

-More Info: Learn more about all types of influenza from the Centers for Disease Control and Prevention (CDC).
+Learn more about all types of flu from CDC.